4 Ways you can Benefit from Solid State Oxygen Sensors

 In this article, SST Sensing provides four of the primary benefits of solid-state oxygen sensors in more detail.

-1. Cost-Effective (Low Cost)
+1. Cost-Effective

-Generally, solid-state oxygen sensors are cost-competitive with general electrochemical (EC) sensors.
-There is typically a misconception that the technology demands increased up-front investment, compared to that of electro-galvanic cells, but nothing is farther from the truth.
+Generally, solid-state oxygen sensors are cost-competitive with electrochemical (EC) sensors.
+There is a misconception that the technology demands increased up-front investment, compared to that of electro-galvanic cells, but nothing is farther from the truth.

-2. Operate over a Wider Temperature Range
+2. Operation over a Wider Temperature Range

 Typically electrochemical sensing solutions are sensitive to temperature and therefore require external compensation, using hardware or software methods.